Oxmose/UTK/README.md

 ### BSP Support: i386/x86_64

-* PIC and IO-APIC support (PIC is used as a fallback when IO-APIC is disabled or not present).
+* PIC and IO-APIC support (PIC supported but IO APIC required).
-* Local APIC support (can be disabled manually of is disabled if not detected or IO-APIC is disabled),
+* Local APIC support with timers.
 * PIT support (can be used as an auxiliary timer source).
 * RTC support.
 * Basic ACPI support (simple parsing used to enable multicore features).